apache/echarts-doc/en/option/component/toolbox.md

 {{ use: feature-common(title="save as image") }}
 #### pixelRatio(number) = 1
-The resolution ratio of saving as image，which defaults to be the same with the container.
+The resolution ratio of saving as image, which defaults to be the same with the container.
 If the image is necessary to be saved with higher  resolution ratio,  a value greater than 1 could be set up, such as 2.

 ### restore(Object)
 Restore configuration item.
 {{ use: feature-common(title="restore") }}

 ### dataView(Object)
-data view tool，which could display adopted data in current diagram and updates after being edited.
+data view tool, which could display adopted data in current diagram and updates after being edited.
 {{ use: feature-common(title="data view") }}
 #### readOnly(boolean) = false
 Whether it couldn't be edited（read-only）。